maxschlachte/sumoAutomatedValetParking/docs/web/docs/Installing/Linux_Build.md

 ## (Frequent) Rebuilds

 If you did a repository clone you can simply update it by doing `git pull` from inside the SUMO_HOME folder.
-Then change to the build directory and run `make -j $(nproc)` again.
+Then change to the buil directory and run `make -j $(nproc)` again.

 If your underlying system changed (updated libraries) or you experience other